-It stimulates cannabinoid receptors in the brain, triggering other chemical reactions that underlie marijuana’s psychological and physical effects .
-Even though little is known about cannabidiol, but research suggests that interacts with THC to produce sedation.
-It may though, have anti-inflammatory, neuroprotective, and/or antipsychotic effects.
+The stimulation then triggers other chemical reactions that underlie marijuana’s psychological and physical effects .
+Cannabidiol is not as well known or understood as THC, but research suggests that it interacts with THC to produce sedation.
+However, independently, it may have anti-inflammatory, neuroprotective, or antipsychotic effects.

 Impact of Marijuana on the Brain

-Results showed that the brains marijuana-like neurotransmitter system was significantly underactive in participants with anorexia and bulimia.
-The under active transmitter was noticed in the area of the brain, the insula, responsible for the integration of the taste of food with our emotional response to eating .
+Results showed that the brain’s marijuana-like neurotransmitter system was significantly underactive in participants with anorexia and bulimia.
+What was observed was the underactive neurotransmitter was in the area of the brain known as the insula.
+The insula is responsible for the integration of the taste of food with our emotional response to eating .

 Eating Disorders and Co-Occurring Addiction

-The effect of marijuana legalization can be profound for those individuals with comorbid underlying issues, along with eating disorders.
-Observational studies suggest that 1 in 9 people who smokes marijuana regularly become dependant on it .
-In many individuals marijuana smoking can increase anxiety and panic attacks and studies have reported that 20-30% of recreational users experience problems with increased anxiety after use .
+The effect of marijuana legalization could be profound for those struggling with eating disorders and co-occurring issues.
+Observational studies suggest that one in nine people who smoke marijuana regularly become dependant on it .

-Individuals who have bipolar disorder and use marijuana seem to induce manic episodes and increase rapid cycling between manic and depressive moods.
-Marijuana use can also exacerbate psychotic symptoms and worsen outcomes in patients previously diagnosed with psychotic disorders .
+Individuals who have bipolar disorder and use marijuana seem to induce manic episodes and rapid cycling between manic and depressive moods increases.
+Marijuana use can also exacerbate psychotic symptoms and worsen outcomes in patients previously diagnosed with psychotic disorders.

-In a longitudinal study of 94 AIDS patients, the use of THC in doses ranging from 5-20 mg, confirmed the appetite enhancement and patients tended to retain stable body weight over the course of the 7 month study .
+In a longitudinal study of 94 AIDS patients, the use of THC in doses ranging from 5-20 mg, confirmed that appetite was enhanced and patients tended to retain stable body weight over the course of the seven-month study.

 Marijuana Legalization Across the United States

-A review by a team of researchers in Canada, where marijuana is legal, identified only 31 studies that focused on the medical benefits of the drug .
-The American Medical Association also concluded that the research in this area seems to be limited.
-In 1999, the Institute of Medicine reported that marijuana could be modestly effect for pain relief, appetite stimulation for individuals with AIDS wasting syndrome, and control of chemotherapy-related nausea and vomiting.
+Marijuana is legal in Canada, and a review by a team of researchers found that only 31 studies focused on the medical benefits of the drug .
+The American Medical Association also concluded that the research in the area of marijuana medical benefits seems to be limited.

-New studies evaluating the use as treatment for psychiatric disorders are inconclusive due to the fact that the drug may have contradictory effects in the brain depending on the dose of the drug and inborn genetic vulnerability.
-In the United States, THC concentration has been increasing in herbal forms of marijuana.
+New studies evaluating the use of marijuana as a treatment for psychiatric disorders are inconclusive because the drug may have contradictory effects in the brain depending on the dose of the drug and inherent genetic vulnerability.

 In conclusion, marijuana can have various benefits to those struggling with eating disorders, but further research and clinical studies need to be done to see what effect it can have on the treatment of eating disorders.